Notion AI for Virtual Assistants: Use Cases, Workflows & Automation Stack (2026)

 SOP to rewrite: [PASTE]

-What it is: a recurring page template for weekly reflection, planning, and client status consolidation, the operational foundation of consistent VA delivery.
+What it is: a recurring page template for weekly reflection, planning, and client status consolidation, the operational backbone of consistent VA delivery.

 Page structure: